 Wisdom is the fruit of awakening and transformation.
 It is acquired by moving knowledge from our head to our heart, then to our body, and then into our life.
 Both the awakening of our heart and learning how to keep it awake lie at the core of the transformational process involved in learning and living wisdom.

 Learning to access and live wisdom is a communal process, not something we can do on our own.
 We must walk the wisdom path with others who long for the awakening and transformation that we long for, and we must be prepared to learn and grow together with them.
 Walking this path we discover that personal well being cannot be achieved apart from the well being of the larger spheres in which we find our belonging – our families, our communities, our nations, our world and our universe.
 As we learn to see all of life through God’s eyes, slowly but surely our center of gravity shifts from our mind to our heart, and our consciousness and identity expand.
-Slowly but surely we move from duality to integrality as we increasingly relate to life not by differentiation and judgement but with compassion for all that share earth as our home.
+Slowly but surely we move from duality to integrality as we increasingly relate to life not by differentiation and judgment but with compassion for all that share earth as our home.
 Slowly but surely we are transformed and we become more whole.

 The deepest sources of wisdom are accessed through spiritual practices that have become woven into the fabric of daily life.
 Contemplative practices have a particularly important role in learning to access and live wisdom because of the way in which they open up regions of the heart that are essential if wisdom is to get us as opposed to our simply getting it.